nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to <u> list tasks (UC04)</u>.
 2. SOChedule shows a list of tasks.
-3. User chooses to sort task.
-4. User enters the sort parameter.
+3. User chooses to sort the task list based on a sort parameter.
-5. SOChedule sorts the task list, and displays a success message.
+4. SOChedule sorts the task list, and displays a success message.
    <br><br>
    Use case ends.